williampruden/sequelize-associations/README.md

 # Sequelize Version 4 Association Examples

 ### Sequelize
 Currently Sequelize is the only SQL ORM for those developing in Node.
-While the technology is helpful the documentation and community generated tutorials can often be confusing.
+While the technology is powerful the documentation and community generated tutorials can often be confusing, leaving out key files, steps, or code snippets needed to fully understand.
 This repo is an attempt at showing concrete examples of how the ORM works with defining associations and querying based on those associations.
+The examples provided are intentionally simplistic and are purely focused on demonstrating what Sequelize is capable of.

 - I've chosen to use a PostgreSQL DB for these examples but Sequelize does offer support for [other DBs](http://docs.sequelizejs.com/manual/installation/getting-started.html) as well:
   - PostgreSQL